 An early interest in climate responsive architecture has heavily influenced her research.
 She has led EPSRC and Government funded research in low energy design and the understanding of sustainability.
 Her interests include sustainable architecture, low carbon construction, and building and energy information modelling.

 Kate qualified as an architect while working in practice after studying at Duncan of Jordanstone College of Art, Dundee.
 She was awarded the Richard Lay Fellowship in 2001 for her PhD in sustainability and social housing at Heriot-Watt University, Edinburgh.

-‘concrete2cookers’ a public engagement project, ‘concrete2cookers’ to help children understand how carbon emissions are linked to their school buildings, creating an online game which is available for use in schools across the UK.
+‘concrete2cookers’ a public engagement project, to help children understand how carbon emissions are linked to their school buildings, creating an online game which is available for use in schools across the UK.
 This project was launched at the Edinburgh International Science Festival in 2009.